 I wish I could tell you this story had a happy ending, but it doesn’t.
 Right before Christmas, this student’s father passed away suddenly.
 She did not miss one day of school because she did not want to miss assignments.

 She couldn’t prioritize or manage her emotions effectively and missed her father’s funeral.
 If she would’ve been in therapy, that would’ve been something a therapist could have helped her work out and manage effectively.

-Unfortunately, this isn’t the first time that I have seen parents/guardians refuse a diagnosis or testing because they are afraid of the results they might bring.
+Unfortunately, this isn’t the first time that I have seen parents/guardians refuse a diagnosis or testing because they were afraid of the results they might bring.
 There are a few things to consider if this is you: